Links on Android Authority may earn us a commission. Learn more.

 iPhone 13 vs older iPhones: Should you upgrade??

 If you have an iPhone older than the iPhone 11, it’s probably time to consider an upgrade.
 You could potentially hold on to the iPhone XS series for another year since the A12 Bionic can handle all the new software features you get with iOS 15.
 However, the iPhone 13 devices bring considerable improvements to the table compared to phones like the XS and older.
-So it’s definitely not a bad time to upgrade.

 Also read: Which iPhone is right for you?